CLIMATE OF LIBYA.

 These areas are recognised as having hot, dry weather during the summer months, although temperatures do not usually reach the highs of the Hot Desert Climate.
 August, being the hottest month, often sees temperatures reaching an average of 24C.
 The winters in this climate tend to be dry and cold, with January seeing daytime temperatures drop to an average of between 8 and 10C.

-The altitude of these regions lead to a higher than the Libyan average precipitation throughout the winter months, with Al Himadah in Benghazi seeing an average of 335mm per year, with the majority of rainfall occurring in the months from October to February, whilst Martuba in Derna has a far lower average precipitation of 168mm.
+The altitude of these regions lead to a higher than average Libyan precipitation throughout the winter months, with Al Himadah in Benghazi seeing an average of 335mm per year, with the majority of rainfall occurring in the months from October to February, whilst Martuba in Derna has a far lower average precipitation of 168mm.
 However, the southern location and extreme altitude of Bikku Bitti means that the area is sometimes devoid of rainfall for years at a time, and is classified as unfit for human habitation.

 TIBESTI MOUNTAINS, SOUTHERN LIBYA